 There are a few things that must take place before a prospective member joins the church.

 We hold membership classes several times throughout the year.
 This is an opportunity for you to get to know us as a church.
-The class is made up of three sessions: "What Is A Church?"
-"What Do We Believe?" and "Who Are We?"
-The membership class last about 3.5 hours and is completed in one afternoon.
+The class is made up of three sessions: “What Is A Church?”
+“What Do We Believe?” and “Who Are We?”
+The membership class last about 3 hours (with a meal) and is completed in one afternoon.
 Attending the membership class does not obligate you to join our church, nor does is obligate us to welcome you in as a member.

 2. Schedule An Elder Chat